Watt-WayZ/Website/README.md

 ---

-Of course.
-Here is the remainder of the README.md file content, starting from the "Folder Structure" section.
-Markdown
----

 ## 📁 Folder Structure

 The project follows a standard Create React App structure with some logical organization for scalability: